Emily Johnson Piper, 651-431-2907

 Santo Cruz, 651-431-4388

-The External Relations Administration includes the Communications Office; the Office of Indian Policy; and county, community and legislative relations.
+The External Relations Administration includes the Communications Office; the Office of Indian Policy; the Office of Inspector General; and county, community and legislative relations.

 Community Relations Director